 Electric cars are more favorable for long-term savings compared to conventional fuel vehicles.
-This is because the powertrain of an electric vehicle can function with fewer than 20 parts, while a typical combustion engine may contain around 2,000 moving parts.
+This is because the powertrain of an electric three wheeler vehicle can function with fewer than 20 parts, while a typical combustion engine may contain around 2,000 moving parts.
 As a result, the reduction in the number of moving components leads to less wear and tear over time, resulting in lower maintenance costs for electric cars.
-Certain tips can help maintain the performance and efficiency of your EV and ensure that it lasts as long as possible.
+Certain tips can help maintain the performance and efficiency of your electric vehicle and ensure that it lasts as long as possible.

-Follow the manufacturer's recommended maintenance schedule: It is important that you follow the maintenance schedule that outlines the specific tasks that need to be performed at certain intervals, to ensure that your EV stays in a good condition and performs optimally.
+Follow the manufacturer's recommended maintenance schedule: It is important that you follow the maintenance schedule that outlines the specific tasks that need to be performed at certain intervals, to ensure that your electric vehicle stays in a good condition and performs optimally.
 Get the EV service done at the authorized service centres only.

 Battery care: Batteries are the most critical components of an EV and proper care is crucial for optimal performance.
 It is essential to use only approved chargers with properly grounded sockets.
 The battery should never be allowed to fully discharge as this can damage its lifespan, and it is recommended to maintain a minimum of 3% SOC, even when the vehicle is not in use.
-Keeping your EV cargo charged is essential for maintaining its performance and range.
+Keeping your electric cargo vehicle charged is essential for maintaining its performance and range.
 Charging the battery to 100% at least once every seven days is also recommended.

 Check tyre pressure: To ensure optimal performance and reduce strain on the battery it is essential to prioritize tyre maintenance.
 Inflating tyres to the appropriate pressure can improve mileage and reduce energy consumption.
 Low pressure can result in increased energy usage, while excessive pressure can cause damage to the tyres.
 Keep a check on the TWI (tread wear indicator), so know if the tyres are worn out and need replacement.